UrhoKarila/Eachine-E011/README.md

 2. Open project file `/Silverware/silverware.uvprojx` in the Keil uVision program.
 This can be done by double-clicking on the file.

     * If you'd prefer, there's also `/Silverware/acro_only.uvprojx` already included for those who wish.
 If you don't know what "Acro Only" means offhand, I'd recommend using `silverware.uvprojx` to begin with.

-	If this is your first time opening the project, Keil uVision may ask to install device support if not present.
+	* If this is your first time opening the project, Keil uVision may ask to install device support if not present.
 If so, click "install", and wait for completion, which may take some time as it is downloaded.

-	* This should install the `STM32F030` CPU support pack.
+	  This should install the `STM32F030` CPU support pack.
 There's a package installer tool in the IDE that can be tried as well, should the autodownload fail.

 3. Change the settings to your preference, generally using `config.h`.
-    For workshop-defaults, you'll want to enable `#USE_STOCK_TX` on line 120, as well as set the protocol to one of the Bayang ones.
+    For workshop-defaults, you'll want to enable `#USE_STOCK_TX` on line 120.
+    Set the protocol to one of the Bayang ones.
 It should be good as-is.

 4. Compile the project and make sure there are zero errors reported in the lower part of the window.
 Use either the "build" toolbar icon, menu "project/build target" or "F7" hotkey.
 Keil will also save changes to files at his point.